Eating out in Clerkenwell & Farringdon

 Macellaio RC is located in the middle of Exmouth Market and is well established as a mildly theatrical dining experience for steak lovers or as they call themselves “Teatro della Carne”.
 The staff provide the contagious enthusiasm and will take you to the raw materials in the display fridge for you to select your choice of cut.
 Watch out for their signature lard candle that melts into the blowtorched bread and a wine list that tours the whole of Italy.
 Open every day for lunch and dinner.

-both serving Spanish and North African tapas.
+Next door is the institution known as Moro, and next door to that is little hermano Morito, both serving Spanish and North African tapas.
 Moro’s inventive style includes dishes such seabass ceviche with cumin and pomegranate, chicharrones with cumin and lemon dressing and Malaga raisin ice cream with sherry.
 The food on your plate will come from each side of the Straits of Gibraltar.
 The restaurant first opened in 1997 and we have stumbled upon their cookbook in unusual corners including a little café in rural Cornwall.
 Open for lunch only on Sundays and lunch and dinner the rest of the week.

 Exmouth Market’s opposite corner is home to Caravan, a small chain of eateries and coffee roasters.
 Obsessed with the detail of bean sourcing and preparation, you’d be hard pushed to find a better cup of coffee locally.
 During the week they serve breakfast, renamed brunch at weekends, and they are open for lunch and dinner every day apart from Sundays.
 Our favourites include chorizo and potato hash with saffron buttermilk dressing, Korean buttermilk fried chicken with kimchi pancake, fried egg and gochujang ketchup, Dingley Dell pork schnitzel followed by caramelised brioche with miso caramel and ice cream.
 Treat yourself to a tiramisu martini or one of the many alcohol-free cocktails.